cronokirby/cs107-proj-game/Conception.md

   a similar pattern: the class itself is abstract, and its constructor is hidden: instead it provides, via a static `subRooms` method, the list of subRooms inheriting from it.
   Each of this is a private static class, containing the logic to addActors into the sub room.

+## Other actors
+It would be somewhat redundant, and I believe that the interest of the reader in reading whatever precise description I could put here is as small as my interest in writing it, especially when each of the classes is well documented in the comments 8^).